temporalio/documentation/kb/python-hello-world-query.md

         await asyncio.sleep(2)
         self._greeting = f"Goodbye, {name}!"

-        # It's ok to end the workflow here.
-Queries work even after workflow
-        # completion.

     @workflow.query
     def greeting(self) -> str:
         return self._greeting

 async def main():
-    # Start client
     client = await Client.connect("localhost:7233")

-    # Run a worker for the workflow
     async with Worker(
         client,
         task_queue="hello-query-task-queue",
         workflows=[GreetingWorkflow],
     ):

-        # While the worker is running, use the client to start the workflow.
-        # Note, in many production setups, the client would be in a completely
-        # separate process from the worker.
         handle = await client.start_workflow(
             GreetingWorkflow.run,
             "World",